 In high school, students are usually in class all day and often have a high degree of contact with their teachers.
 In college, classes typically meet once or twice a week and teacher contact tends to be more limited, requiring students to schedule visits during office hours.
 Time management becomes more important and college students will be required to study and complete assignments on their own time (and over longer, unsupervised periods of time) without the benefit of supervised study hall or resource periods.

-Students will also need to learn to become their own advocates (or to “self-advocate”), meaning they must have a strong understanding of their interests, abilities, and needs, the reality of their situation, and the mindset to voice their concerns.
+Students also need to learn how to advocate for themselves, meaning they must have a strong understanding of their interests, abilities, and needs; their situation; and how to voice their concerns.
 The process of developing these skills should begin as early as possible.

 Accommodating Students with Physical Disabilities